 With Peer Support staff initiatives underway and the Foundation's strategic planning complete, what strategies are likely to be effective in achieving the goal of reducing stigma and discrimination?

 "The research shows that to decrease stigma, the most important thing is to really get to know a person," says Dr. Flanagan, "and to work with that person on a project where you both have important roles that don't have anything to do with mental illness."
 This experiential approach enables individuals to see people for who they are and what they have to contribute, rather than viewing them as "a diagnosis."

 "We want to let people know our values and what we can bring to the table," explains a Peer Staff member."
 All peers don't look alike, and all peers don't have the same story… each person has their own walk and their own story to tell."

-This Article was submitted by Shane Seger, on Monday, February 10, 2014.
+This article was submitted by Shane Seger on February 10, 2014.